TeamDman/MultiModWorkspace/README.md

 Make sure to edit `myworkspace/settings.gradle` to include all your mods.

+Make sure to view the full gradle logs, sometimes there is more information there.

 ---

 > No errors, but some mods not being loaded